-We both loved Greenland.
+We both loved visiting Greenland.
 It’s unspoiled.
 There are very few tourists.
 If you’re looking for a place to unplug, enjoy nature, and live simply for a few days or a few weeks, it would be hard to find a more perfect destination.
 There was technically cell coverage some of the time, and we could have opted to purchase internet access at our hotels, so unplugging wasn’t strictly required.
 But it made it much more enjoyable!
 As I’m typing this I haven’t had internet in over five days.
 And honestly, I’m in no hurry to log back on.

-Greenland is very much a backpacking/camping destination.
+Thinking about visiting Greenland?
+Just be aware that it’s very much a backpacking/camping destination.
 If you’re high-maintenance, it’s not for you.
 But it’s easy, organized backpacking/camping.
 The hostels, sheep farms and cabins where we stayed all had showers.
 The sheep farms, the lodge in Igaliku, and Blue Ice Explorer worked together to coordinate our schedule and move our bags.

 You can book virtually everything we did piecemeal, but it’s easiest to go through Blue Ice Explorer and have them arrange it all.

 - Air Greenland flights Copenhagen-Narsarsuaq round-trip:$1,650 total (one adult and one child)

 - Blue Ice Explorer transfer Narsarsuaq-Qassiarsuk: $30 per person

 - One night Sermilik Hostel with breakfast and lunch: $150 for two people (dinner is extra)